wangguohao-github/project_gazebo_aruco/docs/simulation/intro_ros2_uav.md

 > Our controllers will all ask the autopilot to switch into guided or offboard mode in order to control from the companion computer.
 Often they have safety elements build in which mean that the autopilot must receive instructions at a certain rate (2Hz) otherwise the autopilot will switch to loiter or land.

 As mentioned before, the firmware provides a given cascading PID controller for converting high level commands to motor thrusts.
 As a controller developer, it is also useful to understand the differences between the Ardupilot and PX4 controllers and what real world impacts that has.
-Thankfully in most of Starling's targeted applications we only require position control which works fairly consistently between the two firmwares.

 In our own work, it has generally been noted that Ardupilot seems to be more suitable for outdoor flight, and PX4 for indoor flight.
-For this tutorial we will be developing a controller for indoor multi-vehicle flight and so we will assume the use of PX4.
+For this tutorial we will be developing a controller for indoor flight and so we will assume the use of PX4.

-If interested in outdoor flight with Ardupilot, check out [this tutorial](https://github.com/StarlingUAS/fenswood_volcano_template) which uses Starling with Ardupilot to simulate outdoor drone flight over a volcano.

-### MAVLink and Autopilot communication
+### MAVLink, XRCEDDS and Autopilot communication

-Once in guided or offboard mode, the autopilot expects communications using the [MAVLINK protocol](https://mavlink.io/en/messages/common.html).
+Once in guided or offboard mode, the autopilot expects communications using one of two protocls.
+The first traditional method is via the [MAVLINK protocol](https://mavlink.io/en/messages/common.html).
 Traditionally this would have been used for a ground control station (GCS) to send commands to a UAV over a telemetry link.
 However, now it has also developed into a protocol for commanding the autopilot from an onboard companion computer over a USB or serial connection too.
-In Starling, both methods of communication between GCS or companion computer are supported.

 The MAVLink protocol is a set of preset commands which compatible firmwares understand and react to.
 However, it is often verbose and not-intuitive to develop applications with, as well as requiring a lot of prior knowledge about the state of the system.
 For example, it is neccesary to send a number of specific messages in order to receive individual data streams on vehicle status, location, global location and so on.
 These are often missed and cause lots of headaches for developers.
 Starling aims to streamline this through the use of the Robot Operating System so users no longer need to interact with MAVLink and the autopilot directly.

+However in recent years, autopilot developers have noticed this growing trend of autopilots communicating directly with companion computers through mavlink, and have seen its issues.
+Therefore a new protocol has been developed specifically for interfacing with ROS called XRCE-DDS.
+This new protocol is directly compatible with ROS and doesnt require any translation, serialisation or deserialisation between the two systems, greatly improving efficiency and enabling higher frequency control.

 ## A Brief Introduction to ROS